Paul‘s Camp Review for the

 We actually didn't want to go back to camp in the evenings as it felt more like a prison than a comfortable camp.

-Based on our experience we can definitely not recommend to use the Lower Sabie Camp.
+our experience we can definitely not recommend to use the Lower Sabie Camp.
 We will do anything possible to somehow avoid this camp for future trips when ever possible.

 Notes: